Overview of Gastroenteritis

 Acute inflammatory diarrhea without gross blood can be recognized by the presence of leukocytes on stool examination.
 Patients should have stool culture for typical enteric pathogens (eg, Salmonella, Shigella, Campylobacter, E. coli).

 Acute inflammatory diarrhea with gross blood should also prompt testing specifically for E. coli O157:H7, as should nonbloody diarrhea during a known outbreak.
 Specific cultures must be requested because this organism is not detected on standard stool culture media.
-Alternatively, a rapid enzyme assay for the detection of Shiga toxin in stool can be done; a positive test indicates infection with E. coli O157:H7 or one of the other serotypes of enterohemorrhagic E. coli.
-(NOTE: Shigella species in the United States do not produce Shiga toxin.)
+Alternatively, a rapid enzyme assay for the detection of Shiga toxin in stool can be done; a positive test indicates infection with Shiga toxin-producing E. coli O157:H7 or one of the other serotypes of enterohemorrhagic E. coli.
 However, a rapid enzyme assay is not as sensitive as culture.
-Polymerase chain reaction testing is used to detect Shiga toxin in some centers.
+In some centers, polymerase chain reaction testing is used to detect Shiga toxin.

 Adults with grossly bloody diarrhea may require endoscopic evaluation (sigmoidoscopy or colonoscopy) for further evaluation.
 Candidates for endoscopy include at-risk patients such as those with a history of inflammatory bowel disease or immunocompromise (in the case of suspected cytomegalovirus colitis).
 Appearance of the colonic mucosa may help diagnose amebic dysentery, shigellosis, and E. coli O157:H7 infection, although ulcerative colitis may cause similar lesions.
 Biopsy and culture are helpful in making a diagnosis.

-Patients with a history of recent antibiotic use or other risk factors for C. difficile infection (eg, inflammatory bowel disease, use of proton pump inhibitors) should have a stool assay for C. difficile toxin, but testing should also be done in patients with significant illness even when these risk factors are not present because about 25% of cases of C. difficile infection currently occur in people without identified risk factors.
+Patients with a history of recent antibiotic use or other risk factors for C. difficile infection (eg, inflammatory bowel disease, use of proton pump inhibitors) should have a stool assay for C. difficile toxin, but testing should also be done in patients with significant illness even when these risk factors are not present because approximately 25% of cases of C. difficile infection currently occur in people without identified risk factors (1, 2, 6).
 Historically, enzyme immunoassays for toxins A and B were used to diagnose C. difficile infection.
-However, nucleic acid amplification tests targeting one of the C. difficile toxin genes or their regulator have been shown to have higher sensitivity and are now the diagnostic tests of choice in most cases.
+However, nucleic acid amplification tests targeting one of the C. difficile toxin genes or their regulator are the diagnostic tests of choice in most cases.

 General tests